zhales05/node-api-server-tutorial/README.md

 We will show you how to take an existing application and put it into the express structure

+## Creating the Front End
+We aren't going to have you build the front end, we will just have you check it out from git.

 First checkout this repository
 <pre>
 git clone https://github.com/mjcleme/node-api-server-tutorial.git